MarkTonkinson/Three.js-WebGL-intro/README.md

 Intro to Three.js/WebGL

+Welcome to the world of WebGL & Three.js!

+WebGL is now supported in all major browsers and mobile support is increasing thus making it an excellent choice for developing games, visualizations & cool effects.

 * Install the workshopper: npm install -g introtowebgl
 * Workshop github: https://github.com/alexmackey/IntroToWebGLWithThreeJS
 * Run introtowebgl from command line and follow the instructions